 How does this help our partners?

 This tool reduces the work a partner needs to do to create and test Cloudformation templates for QuickStart.
 It enables them to test and iterate with constant feedback without having to engage our team directly.
-Once all the tests pass through this tool, it will guide them to next step; how to submit it to our platform
+Once all the tests pass through this tool, it will guide them to next step; how to submit it to our platform.

 Partners and Customers will spend less time building structures and more time on development and testing Quick Starts.
 Additionally, the testing component will allow partners to find and correct errors/bugs prior to submission to the Quick Start team.
 This will streamline the submission process.